East Coast Park: Siglap Canal

-Parkland Green opened to much fanfare in September 2014, and in its first few months of operation, experienced high footfall, and is also a popular spot for pet lovers especially on weekends.
-However, with the imposition of parking fees for its carpark and the opening of Marine Cove in June 2016, customer numbers and revenues decreased sharply in the second half of 2016.

 Transportation

 The park is accessible by East Coast Park Service Road with numerous exits along the East Coast Parkway.
 Ample parking space is provided with many carparks situated in various locations in the park.
 SBS Transit Bus Service 401 stops along the East Coast Park Service Road from Bedok Bus Interchange during weekends and public holidays.
 Underpasses link the park to the nearby Marine Parade housing estate.
+The Thomson East Coast (MRT) Line also has access to the park by Marine Parade and Bayshore MRT Station.

 The park is also connected to other parks in Singapore through the Park Connector Network, being part of the Eastern Coastal Park Connector Network.
 Within the park, footpaths and cycling paths allow access to pedestrians and cyclists respectively.